uChip/FrequencyReference/README.md

 Hardware design files are in "CadSoft EAGLE PCB Design Software" .brd and .sch formats.
 A free version of the software can be downloaded from www.cadsoftusa.com.

 The example code is in Arduino .ino format (text).
 A free version of the Arduino software can be downloaded from www.arduino.cc.

+Documentation is generally done in Wordpad .rtf and Excel .xlsx.

+Viewable versions of layout, schematic and documentation are generally available in common formats such as .pdf, .png, .jpg, .txt, etc.

 ## Attributions